LightBurdenOfficial/SperoCoin/doc/README.md

 Unpack the files into a directory and run:

-- `bin/sperocoin-qt` (GUI) or
+- `bin/SperoCoin-qt` (GUI) or
-- `bin/sperocoind` (headless)
+- `bin/SperoCoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run SperoCoin-Qt.exe.
+Unpack the files into a directory, and then run SperoCoin-qt.exe.

 ### OS X

-Drag SperoCoin-Qt to your applications folder, and then run SperoCoin-Qt.
+Drag SperoCoin-qt to your applications folder, and then run SperoCoin-qt.

 ### Need Help?